 The festival of Onam is a harvest festival and the main festival of Kerala which usually falls either in August or in September.
 If you’re opportune to visit Kerala during the time of Onam, you would be able to witness various amazing traditional activities, some to happen during the main 3days of the festival and others on the remaining 7days of the festival.
 During this festival, Keralites(people of Kerala) irrespective of religion come together in their beautiful and elegant dresses(Men wear dhotis, women wear traditional sarees) to celebrate these festivals.

 If you plan on paying Kerala a visit to witness the Onam festival, ensure that you do not miss the first day-the official start of the 10-day Onam-the Attachamayam procession in Thrippunithara near Kochi.
-The colorful procession exhibits Kerala in its rich culture and tradition.
+The colourful procession exhibits Kerala in its rich culture and tradition.

-The traditional spices contributing to the fun of the procession during the Onam festival include caparisoned elephants, color floats, and tableau displaying episodes from Hindu Puranas, epics, and also those having a social message.
+The traditional spices contributing to the fun of the procession during the Onam festival include caparisoned elephants, colour floats, and tableau displaying episodes from Hindu Puranas, epics, and also those having a social message.
 On the fourth day of Onam, the famous folk art form Puli Kali is always a crowd puller.
 On this day, performers mask their faces and paint their bodies resembling tigers and hunters at the same time dance traditionally to the melodies of traditional instruments.

 Other events and festivals held in September include; Manarcad Perunnal, Feast of Holy Cross Shrine, Neelamperoor Padayani, Feast of Vallarpadathamma, Ayilyam Mahotsavam, etc.